-Dunwoody attorney resigns amidst allegations of inflammatory Facebook posts
+Dunwoody city attorney resigns after Facebook posts complaints

 “The city and the firm will work together to fill the role of assistant attorney,” the statement reads.

 Felgin could not be immediately reached for comment.
+His photo has been removed from the city’s website.

 The resignation comes one day after Felgin was put on paid administrative leave by his law firm pending “internal investigations.”

 It is not known the Dunwoody Police Department will continue its investigation into allegations of identity fraud after Felgin claimed his Facebook account was hacked, said Bob Mullen, city spokesperson.
-Mullen said he is not sure of the status of the city’s own investigation into the allegations.
+Mullen said he is not sure of the status of the city’s own investigation into the allegations, which was being conducted by City Manager Eric Linton.

 The social media posts allegedly made by Felgin began circulating on Facebook Jan.
 30. The posts were allegedly made Jan.
 28 on the “PBS NewsHour” Facebook page under a story about Canadian Prime Minister Justin Trudeau saying his country will accept refugees.
 Trudeau’s response followed President Donald Trump’s executive order imposing is a 90-day ban on travel to the U.S. by citizens of Iraq, Syria, Iran, Sudan, Libya, Somalia or Yemen and a 120-day suspension of the U.S. refugee program.